RedisGraph/RedisGraph/docs/index.md

 ## Docker

-To quickly tryout RedisGraph, launch an instance using docker:
+To quickly try out RedisGraph, launch an instance using docker:

 ```sh
 docker run -p 6379:6379 -it --rm redislabs/redisgraph